© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Mary's Church, remains of, East Compton is a scheduled monument protected by Historic England under reference 1004551.
 View the official record →

-St Mary's Church, remains of, East Compton is a medieval parish church, now substantially ruined, located in the village of East Compton in Dorset.
+St Mary's Church, remains of, is a medieval parish church located at East Compton in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004551.

 St Mary's Church, remains of, East Compton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004551.